 His draft bill language would open the door much wider when patent eligibility is under consideration.
 Keeping our patent statutes on pace with technological advancements and economic challenges is a topic worthy of discussion and debate.
 Is this the first critical step to additional patent reforms?

-Hearings are scheduled for June 4th, 5th, and 11th 2019.
+re scheduled for June 4th, 5th, and 11th 2019.
 We won’t know for a while whether the idea for this statutory abrogation becomes law.
 We don’t know exactly what the impacts will be.
 Regardless of your position, this is decision to watch.
 And, perhaps, this is the most substantial bi-partisan patent legislation to emerge since the America Invents Act (AIA).